jillix/flow-app/README.md

 ###Install the server
 1. Append engine as a dependency in your app's `package.json`.
-2. Define the start scrip: `"start": "./node_modules/engine/engine ."`
+2. Define the start script: `"start": "./node_modules/engine/engine ."`

 ###Install an app
 1. Clone the repository: `git clone [git_url]`